TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 `id:` The block's ID.
 Multiple blocks cannot share a single ID, and a block will keep the same ID from when it's created until it's removed.

 `type:` The block's type, such as a paragraph, heading, or list item.
-For an overview of built-in block types, see [Block Types & Properties](block-types).
+For an overview of built-in block types, see [Built-In Block Types](/docs/block-types#built-in-block-types).

-`props:` The block's properties are stored in a set of key/value pairs and specify how the block looks and behaves.
-Different block types have different props - see [Block Types](block-types) for more.
+`props:` The block's properties, which are stored in a set of key/value pairs and specify how the block looks and behaves.
+Different block types have different props - see [Block Types & Properties](/docs/block-types) for more.

-`content:` The block's content, represented as an array of `InlineNode` objects.
+`content:` The block's content, represented as an array of `InlineContent` objects.
 This does not include content from any nested blocks.
-For more information on `InlineNode` objects, visit [Inline Content](inline-content.md).
+For more information on `InlineContent` objects, visit [Inline Content](/docs/inline-content).

 `children:` Any blocks nested inside the block.
 The nested blocks are also represented using `Block` objects.